 - organisational and talent development

-GB Steel Group has the ambition to advance to the top of the Dutch manufacturing industry.
-We want to strengthen our position in the market (where possible) and conquer new markets.
-We want to achieve this by being innovative, by developing smart, sustainable and future-proof solutions and by improving our marketing.
-In addition, we want to cooperate even more intensively within the group with our five divisions.
-By utilising economies of scale and combining knowledge, we can serve our customers even better with appropriate and sustainable solutions.
+GB Steel Group has aspirations to continue as acting lead of the Dutch manufacturing industry.
+We want to reinforce our position in a number of markets (wherever possible) and conquer new markets.
+We aim to achieve this by giving excellent construction leadership and engineering, and by developing smart, sustainable and future-proof solutions as well as improving our marketing as a whole.
+In addition, we want to collaborate even more intensively within the group, with our five divisions.
+By utilising economies of scale and combining knowledge, we can better serve our customers, with appropriate and sustainable solutions.
 Together, we have an overview of the entire chain, from concept to realisation.
-We can relieve the customer of all his worries.
-And by continuously investing in innovation and digitalisation, , we can also continue to respond to the changing demands of our customers.
-We challenge ourselves every day with new, complex issues and projects.
-This requires good cooperation within our group, with reliable partners and the use of smart technologies.
-The result is customised solutions that our customers can rely on.
+We can relieve the customer of all worries and, by continuously investing in innovation and digitisation, we can also continue to respond to our customers changing demands.

 Sustainability and innovation

-Sustainable construction remains an important theme within GB Steel Group.
-We want to carry out our customers’ wishes with solutions that have as little impact on the environment and our society as possible.
-We do this by developing sustainable solutions for the recycling industry, for example, using smart technologies and circular building with steel.
 Making our own activities more sustainable also plays an important role.
-We organise our business processes as efficiently as possible and work actively to reduce our own CO2 emissions.
-We generate sustainable energy by means of solar panels and promote the reuse of buildings, products, materials and raw materials.
-We thus minimise our own environmental footprint and can continue to successfully build a future-proof living environment.
+We organise our business processes as efficiently as possible and actively endeavour to reduce our own CO2 emissions.
+We generate sustainable energy by means of solar panels and promote the reuse of buildings, products and (raw) materials.
+In this manner, we minimise our own environmental footprint and can continue to successfully build a future-proof living environment.

 Organisational and talent development

 Our people are our major strength.
 We therefore see it as our responsibility to create a safe and healthy working environment in which our employees can perform at their best and continue to develop themselves.
-We offer plenty of opportunities for this and for development.
-In this way, our organisation can contribute to the talent development of our employees and they, in turn, can contribute to the further growth and development of our organisation.
-The focus of organisational development is on smarter cooperation, by bringing the right people together and using modern IT tools.
+We offer plenty of opportunities with lots of room for development.
+This way, our organisation can contribute to the talent development of our employees and they, in turn, can contribute to the further growth and development of our organisation.

-In addition to investing in our own people, the organisation’s growth also requires the recruitment of new talents.
+In addition to investing in our own people, the organisation’s growth also requires the recruitment of new talent.
 It currently remains a major challenge to find and bring in professionals with the right expertise.
-But if we want to be the best party for our customers, we will also have to recruit the best people and get the best out of them.
-That is why we are professionalising our recruitment activities and increasing our focus on employer branding and labour market communication.
+This is why we are professionalising our recruitment activities and increasing our focus on employer branding and job market communication.
 We want to be one of the most attractive and safest employers in our sector.
-In addition, we want to continuously promote working in engineering and support the strengthening of education to better match the needs of the labour market.
+In addition, we want to continuously promote working in engineering and support the fortification of educational courses to better match the needs of the job market.